a2hosting/a2-optimized-wp/readme.txt

 == Description ==

-**This update fixes an important security issue.
-Please upgrade immediately**

 A2 Optimized is designed to make it *quick and easy* to *speed up* and secure your website by installing and configuring several well known, stable plugins with the click of a few buttons.

 **Have you ever tried to configure *W3 Total cache* and got lost in the mess of configuration pages?**

 A2 Optimized has broken it down into the most valuable optimizations and will automatically configure W3 Total Cache for what works best in most shared hosting environments.

 = Free Optimizations =